-On May 29, 2008, we instituted a dividend reinvestment plan.
+On May 29, 2008, we instituted a dividend reinvestment plan, or the DRIP.
 The plan allows interested shareholders to reinvest all or a portion of their cash dividends in our common shares without paying any brokerage commission or service charge.
-In the year ended December 31, 2008, 440,391 shares were issued through the participation in the dividend reinvestment plan resulting in the re-investment of \$5.8 million.
+During the year ended December 31, 2009, 852,230 shares were issued through the participation in the DRIP resulting in the re-investment of \$7.1 million.